ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/windows-deployment.md

+Windows Deployment
 ---

-title: "Windows Deployment"
-weight: 5
-description: "This section describes the design decisions associated with deployment of Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with deployment of Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The type of deployment methods used for the Standard Operating Environment (SOE) will vary depending on the use of either a cloud native or hybrid configuration.
 Cloud native will typically utilise pre-installed or offline custom images with Windows Autopilot for the deployment method and utilise Intune as the ongoing management method.